dev-shetty/dev-shetty/README.md

 ### Currently Working on:

+- [**CSS Is Fun**](https://github.com/Deveesh-Shetty/CSS-Is-Fun) - A collection of UI snippets built using HTML, CSS and JavaScript.
+Your Contributions is encouraged.
 - [**MathOps**](https://github.com/Deveesh-Shetty/MathOps) - A flutter application featuring a calculator and converter with different conversion options.

 ---